xak2000/nomad/website/source/docs/job-specification/service.html.md

 ## `service` Examples

-The following examples only show the `service` stanzas.
-Remember that the `service` stanza is only valid in the placements listed above.
+The following examples only show the `service` blocks.
+Remember that the `service` block is only valid in the placements listed above.

 ### Basic Service